Ivan Sorenson asks,

 This is another important part of having a host.
-Someone should be making sure that games are getting started, letting people know when games are looking for players and letting people know when new games are starting.
+Someone should be making sure that games are getting started, letting people know if games are looking for players and letting people know when new games are starting up.
 I’ve run and seen events that also use a sign based system, where tables with a game about to start put a sign on the table saying “looking for players.”
-Another useful sign is “looking for a teacher.”
-Which leads to another consideration, make sure you know how to play the games you bring.
+Another useful sign to have is one that reads, “looking for a teacher.”
+This leads to another consideration, make sure you know how to play the games you bring.
 A public game night is not the time to crack the shrink on your new hotness and sit down and try to figure out the rules.
-Stick to games you know and love.
+Stick to games you already know and love.

 Make sure there’s somewhere to store people’s games.
 I hate to say it but one of the things you need to worry about at a public event is someone’s game “going walking.”
 Make sure there is someplace to store people’s games that is either behind closed doors or in sight of multiple people.

-Be courteous both to the players you are playing with and the games you are playing.
+Be courteous both to the players you are playing with and to the games you are playing.
 You are probably going to be playing with strangers.
-Remember your manners, be polite, etc. This extends to the games themselves.
-Don’t bend/fold cards.
+Remember your manners, be polite, etc. This extends to the physical games themselves.
+Don’t bend or fold cards.
 Ask before riffle shuffling.
 Don’t eat and handle game components at the same time.
-Consider avoiding foods like ribs or wings and if you must eat finger food, do so that in an area away from the games.
-Place drinks on side tables away from any boards or cards when possible.
-Use coasters.
+Consider avoiding foods like ribs or wings and if you must eat finger food, do so in an area away from the games.
+Use coasters. and place drinks on side tables away from any boards or cards when possible.

 Get your attendees to support the venue.
 This is a huge one to me.
 Nothing annoys me more than people who show up to a public game night and don’t do anything to support the place that is hosting.
 Remember you are the guests and you want to be invited back.
-At the minimum buy a drink, even better buy a meal, or take it a step farther and make everyone happy by buying a sharing plate for your fellow gamers.
+At the minimum buy a drink, or even better buy a meal, or you can take it a step further and make everyone happy by buying a sharing plate for your fellow gamers.
 Tip well.
 If you make it worthwhile for the venue to host you they will be very happy to have you back.
 Do not allow people to bring in outside food and drink.
-I’ve caught people doing this multiple times over the years and this should be nipped in the bud as soon as possible.
+The unfortunate reality is that I’ve caught people doing this multiple times over the years and this should be nipped in the bud as soon as possible.

 All of the above applies just as well when planning an event or gaming at a pub.
 There are a few more considerations due to the fact that some of the gamers will probably be partaking in adult beverages.

 Protect your games.
-While this is also somewhat true of cafes, it’s at pubs that you really have to worry about greasy fingers, spilled beverages and toppled components.
+While this is also somewhat true of cafes, it’s at pubs that you really need to worry about greasy fingers, spilt beverages and toppled components.
 I’m not one to sleeve my cards but if I have a game I plan to bring out to pubs regularly, I’ll sleeve it.
-Laminating player board and aids is not a bad idea.
+Laminating player boards and aids is also not a bad idea.
 Actually varnishing boards is not unheard of.
-It’s inevitable at some point something is going to get spilled.
-I’ve got a copy of Ascension that will always smell a bit like Upper Canada Lager.
+It’s inevitable at some point that something is going to get spilled.
+I’ve got a copy of Ascension that I’ve brought out to pub events that will always smell a bit like Upper Canada Lager.

-Beware live bands and other events.
-Maybe this is a local thing but I’ve found over the years that venus like to book live bands and open mic nights the same nights that they have gaming events.
-Often I’ve run a regular event then suddenly one week we show up and a there’s a band setting up.
-I find it’s almost impossible to play games when a band is playing.
-There’s the distraction, the noise and the fact that they usually dim the lights.
-All not good for gaming.
+Beware of live bands and other events.
+Maybe this is a local thing but I’ve found over the years that venues like to book live bands and open mic nights for the same evenings that they have gaming events scheduled.
+Often I’ve been running a regular event to one week show up and suddenly discover that there’s a band setting up.
+I find it almost impossible to play games when a band is playing.
+There’s the distraction, the noise, and the fact that the place usually dims the lights once the band starts playing.
+All of which is not good for gaming.

-My biggest suggestion to counter the split event problem is to make it worth the venues time by packing the place and having everyone buy lots to support the venue, so they don’t need something else to boost sales on game night.
+My biggest suggestion to counter the split event problem is to make it worth the venue’s time by packing the place and having everyone make plenty of purchases to support the venue, so they don’t need something else to boost sales on game night.

-In general, before you get to know the local group and who will be at a specific event you want games that are easy to teach and play quickly, in under an hour and a half.
-Once you get to know the local players, then maybe you consider bringing out heavier and longer games.
-There’s a group here locally that plays Merchants & Marauders at every game night, but that’s not the norm.
+In general, before you get to know the local group and who will be at a specific event, you want games that are easy to teach and that play quickly, like in under an hour and a half.
+Once you get to know the local players, maybe you can consider bringing out heavier and longer games.
+There’s a group here locally that plays Merchants & Marauders at every public game night, but that’s not the norm.

-The one advantage of shorter games is that people can get in multiple games in one game night and can mix up who they play with through the night.
-If you are hosting make sure you suggest this, when you see a game ending suggest the table split up and play with a different group for their next game.
+The one advantage of shorter games is that people can get multiple games in over one game night and can mix up who they play with throughout the night.
+If you are hosting, make sure you suggest this.
+When you see a game ending, step in and suggest the table split up to play with a different group for their next game.

-Resist the temptation to bring epic, multi-hour games with lots of components.
-For one, they are too much of a commitment for many players and second, lots of little pieces can easily get lost.
+Resist the temptation to bring epic multi-hour games with lots of components.
+For one, they are too much of a commitment for many players and secondly, if there are lots of little pieces they can easily get lost.
 So leave Twilight Imperium at home.
-What I have found public game nights are great for is meeting new players to invite back to my house the next weekend for a big epic event game like TI.
+However, I have found public game nights are great for meeting new players that I can then invite back to my house the next weekend for a big epic event game like TI.

-So-called Gateway games are your friends here.
-Catan, Carcassonne, Sushi Go, Splendor, King of Tokyo, Survive: Escape from Atlantis, Love Letter, Forbidden Island, Kingdomino (and/or Queendomino), and Zombie Dice to name a few.
+So-called gateway games, or welcoming games, are your friends here.
+Catan, Carcassonne, Sushi Go, Splendor, King of Tokyo, Survive: Escape from Atlantis, Love Letter, Forbidden Island, Kingdomino, Queendomino, and Zombie Dice, to name a few.

-When playing in public, flashy games are great for getting regular patrons to come over so you can invite them to get involved.
-Games like Cash n’ Guns, Colt Express and Takenoko tend to draw a crowd.
-A fantastic game that is both flashy and a great gateway game is Azul.
+When playing in public, flashy games are great for getting regular patrons to come over and take a look, and you can then invite them to get involved.
+Games like Cash n’ Guns, Colt Express, and Takenoko tend to draw a crowd.
+A fantastic game that is both flashy looking and a great gateway game is Azul.

-If the venue is loud you want to avoid games with a lot of in-game communication required.
-Pass and play games like 7-Wonders or most deck builders like Clank! or Ascension are good for this, as are trick-taking games like Wizard or Diamonds.
+If the venue is loud you will want to avoid games with a lot of in-game communication required.
+Pass and play games like 7 Wonders or most deck builders like Clank! or Ascension can be good for louder spaces, as are trick-taking games like Wizard or Diamonds.

 Now there’s nothing saying you can’t play standard hobby games at a pub.
-Pretty much all of the games I listed for playing at cafes may fit.
+Pretty much all of the games I listed for playing at cafes can fit.
 It all really depends on the venue.
-But I think there are some styles of games where they are suited best for playing at pubs.
+But I think there are some styles of games that are suited best for playing at pubs.

 Pubs are where you want to break out your party games.
 Team games like Codenames and Concept are good for big groups as are many social deduction games.
 Even I can be convinced to play a few rounds of The Resistance or Coup after a drink or two.
-Telestrations is always a hit at every event I’ve brought it to whether there is drinking going on or not.
+Telestrations is always a hit at every public event I’ve brought it to whether there is drinking going on or not.
+For a great coaster based bluffing game check out Skull.
 Dixit is another one that I’ve found works great at pubs, though make sure to protect those cards!
-What fits better in a pub than coasters?
-For a great coaster based bluffing game check out Skull.

 A pub is pretty much the only place you will catch me playing “take-that” games.
 Games like Fluxx and Munchkin almost never hit my table at home but I have fun playing them over a few drinks.
 These games don’t require much focus and are great for playing while chatting with your fellow gamers.
 Grab a copy of Bang! and combine social deduction, team play and take-that all into one game.